AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

     If at any point something doesn't work or you are unsure how to proceed, do not hesitate to contact :doc:`the Aalto RSEs </rse/index>`.

-    You can visit us at `the daily Zoom help session at 13.00-14.00 <https://scicomp.aalto.fi/help/garage/#id1>`__ where we can e.g. create a Triton account for you, walk through the speech2text workflow together, answer questions, help with data analysis, and more.
+    You can visit us at :ref:`the daily Zoom help session at 13.00-14.00 <garage>` where we can e.g. create a Triton account for you, walk through the speech2text workflow together, answer questions, help with data analysis, and more.

     You can also check the list of `known issues and troubleshooting <#known-issues-and-troubleshooting>`_.